UniSharp/laravel-filemanager/docs/installation.md

 1. (optional) Install required dependency with `v3.*` of `intervention/image`:

     This package use `intervention/image` to perform image cropping/resizing and generating thumbnails.
 Since `v3.*` of `intervention/image` does not support Laravel by default, the service provider need to be installed with the following scripts.
+Details can be found here: https://github.com/Intervention/image-laravel

     ```bash
     composer require intervention/image-laravel